ireaneus/ChristmasTower/IllustrationPrompts/Scenes/scene-template.md

 ## Characters (locked)

+- If there is **any conflict** between the scene description and the lock files, the **lock files always override.**
+- No substitutions, “close matches,” or reinterpretations are allowed.
+- The lock files are the **final authority** on all character details.

 - **Papa** — (Papa.md + Papa.svg)
 - **Grammy** - (Grammy.md + Grammy.svg)
 - **Samuel** — (Samuel.md + Samuel.svg)